 Most established published authors have chosen the traditional way of getting their books published.

 The first step is to find a literary agent to represent you.
 Your agent will then look for suitable publishing deals for your book.

 But it is not easy to find an agent willing to represent you.
 If you are a new author, you will need to write a book proposal and a query letter to many agents in the hope of finding one who likes your idea.

-You need to prepare yourself for many rejection letters and even no answers during this process.
+You need to prepare yourself for a lot of rejection letters and even no answers during this process.

 Agents and publishers work closely together and know their business.
 They have an instinct for what will appeal to readers in their niche part of the book market.

 Because of this, you should check with each agent you plan on approaching and make sure that your book is a good fit for what they are looking for.
 Most agents state this clearly on their websites.

 If you have written a science fiction book, there is no hope that an agent looking for period romance will even look at your proposal.

 The big benefit of taking this option is that if you do succeed, you will have access to professionals such as book editors and book cover designers.
 Your main focus will be on writing, with your agent and publisher looking after everything in the publishing process.

 However, it takes a long time to get a book to press.
 Expect around a year between signing your contract and seeing your book in print.